 - Admission to Georgia Southern University

-- Must achieve a cumulative score of at least 75% on the HESI Admission Assessment (A2) Exam that includes the following subject areas: anatomy & physiology, grammar, reading comprehension, vocabulary, and general knowledge within the last year
+- Must achieve a score of at least 75% in each subject on the HESI Admission Assessment (A2) Exam that includes the following subject areas: anatomy & physiology, grammar, reading comprehension, vocabulary and general knowledge, and math within the last year

 - Completion of a pre-admission interview (student will be contacted to schedule an interview)